w3f/polkadot-wiki/docs/learn-DOT.md

 ### Getting testnet DOTs

-You can request DOTs from the [Polkadot faucet](https://faucet.polkadot.network/), the [BlockX Labs faucet](https://faucets.blockxlabs.com/) or ask someone to send you DOTs on the [Polkadot Watercooler](https://riot.im/app/#/room/#polkadot-watercooler:matrix.org).

-Also, you can get DOTs by joining the [faucet channel](https://matrix.to/#/!puxkyylfiAUGGBhGmY:web3.foundation?via=web3.foundation&via=matrix.org&via=matrix.parity.io) on Riot.
-Simply input `!faucet` to know how to use it.
+The current testnet is called Westend and you can obtain its native tokens by posting `!drip <WESTEND_ADDRESS>` in the Riot chatroom [#westend_faucet:matrix.org](https://riot.w3f.tech/#westend_faucet:matrix.org).

-You can make your own DOTs by [becoming a validator](https://wiki.polkadot.network/en/latest/polkadot/node/guides/how-to-validate/).
+You can also make your own DOTs by [becoming a validator on the testnet](https://wiki.polkadot.network/en/latest/polkadot/node/guides/how-to-validate/).

 ## Kusama Tokens